Quietest blenders 2024: perfect for noise-free entertaining and silent smoothies

 (Image credit: Beast Health)

-For many people, making a morning smoothie doubles as the alarm for waking up the whole house.
-The best blenders in the world can chop, crush and blend the toughest textures, but often, with great power comes great noise.
+For me, making an early morning smoothie doubles as the alarm for waking up the whole house.
+I've tested the best blenders in the world, which can crush and blend the toughest textures, but I've learnt that great power comes great noise.

-At H&G, we're smoothie lovers ourselves; that's why we've gone to the trouble of finding the quietest blender you can buy.
-We've tested over 60 blenders from across the market to find the quietest.
-To earn a spot on this competitive list, we looked for models that perform powerfully, but are no louder than an electric toothbrush.
+At H&G, we're morning smoothie lovers ourselves (some of us even blend at 5 am!) is why we've gone to the trouble of finding the quietest blender you can buy.
+Together with my team of product testers, we trialled over 50 blenders this year to find the quietest.
+To earn a spot on this competitive list, we looked for models that perform powerfully, but are under 70 decibels, so they don't jangle your nerves.

 The Quick List